 Can I keep my 401(k) and IRA while living in Switzerland?

-How long does the B-Permit process take?
+How long does the B-Permit process take for Americans?

 Will my US driver's license work in Switzerland?